vapor/docs/3.0/docs/leaf/overview.md

 }
 ```

-Just like in Swift, you can also use `else if` statement.s
+Just like in Swift, you can also use `else if` statement:

 ```leaf
 #if(title == "Welcome") {